Skip to Main Content

 • Applying: Most payday loans have a simple application process with few requirements.
 Borrowers generally need to provide proof of identity, show they have a stable income and provide their checking account information.

-• Approval: Loan approvals often occur in just a few minutes.
+• Approval: Loan approvals often occur in minutes.
 Funds are usually delivered on the same day or within 24 hours.

-• Amounts: The loan amount is typically capped at $500 or less, depending on state regulations.
+• Amounts: The most you can borrow is typically $500, depending on state regulations.

 Pros of payday loans

-Despite their downsides, some advantages attract people to payday loans:
+Despite their many downsides, some advantages attract people to payday loans:

 • Funded quickly: Payday loans offer quick access to cash.
 Unlike other types of loans, the funds are often available within the same day.
 That makes them helpful in emergencies, like if your car needs urgent repairs and you can’t wait until payday to get it fixed.

 • No credit check: It’s easy to get approved for a payday loan.
-Unlike other lenders, payday lenders typically don’t check your credit history or credit score to determine if you qualify for a loan.
-Minimal credit requirements make payday loans accessible for individuals with poor credit or no credit history.
+Unlike more reputable forms of financing, payday lenders typically don’t check your credit history or credit score to determine whether you qualify for a loan.
+Minimal credit requirements make payday loans accessible for borrowers with bad credit or no credit history.

 • Limited paperwork: Compared to other types of loans, the application process is quick and simple, with limited paperwork.
-Payday lenders typically require only basic information from borrowers, such as a government-issued ID and your most recent pay stub.
+Payday lenders typically require only basic information, such as a government-issued ID and your most recent pay stub.

 Cons of payday loans